urinieto/mirex-meta-analysis/readme.txt

 5. Unzip all the folders that you obtained.
 	Note: in this version, one of the repositories, the Ewald Peiszer repository, is included already as a zip file ("ep_groundtruth_txt.zip").
 Please move this to

 6. Run the Matlab script "2-generate_smith2013_ismir" and wait for all the data to be assembled, and for the figures to be generated.
+They will appear in "./plots".
+This repository includes what those pictures *should* look like.
+Hopefully you overwrite them with exact replicas.

 7. You're done!
 Hey, that wasn't so bad.